How To Find Out (& Delete) What Google Knows About You

-Google can help you diagnose mystery medical symptoms, quickly turn your photos into GIFs, give you a virtual Olympic tour, and even explain to shell-shocked, internet-searching residents of the UK what, exactly, Brexit actually is.
+Google can help you diagnose mystery medical symptoms, quickly turn your photos into GIFs, give you a virtual Olympic tour, and even explain to shell-shocked, internet-searching residents of the United Kingdom what, exactly, Brexit actually is.
 But while the search giant is doing all of that, it's also quietly chronicling your every online move within its myriad products and services in order to create a personal profile about you.
 What does it do with that?
-Distribute personalised ads, of course.
+Distribute personalized ads, of course.
 (Your move, Orwell.)

 Curious what information, exactly, the search giant has saved about you?
 Now, thanks to a new tool called My Activity, you can take a peek at your very own Google-compiled digital tracks, so to speak.